-5,000 Year-Old Anatolian Sword Discovered On Venetian Island
+5,000 Year-Old Anatolian Sword Was Discovered On Venetian Island

-A historian has discovered one of the oldest Anatolian swords in existence in a monastery’s cabinet of ancient curiosities.
+In 2020, a historian discovered one of the oldest Anatolian swords in existence, in a monastery’s cabinet of ancient curiosities.

 San Lazzaro degli Armeni, or Saint Lazarus Island, is a small islet in the Venetian Lagoon located 1.2 miles (2 kilometers) to the southeast of Venice and it covers an area of about 7.4 acres (3 hectares).
 First settled in the 9th century, the island was a leper colony during the Middle Ages and in 1717 AD Venice signed the island over to Mkhitar Sebastatsi, an Armenian Catholic monk who opened the Mekhitarist Monastery.

 Saint Lazarus Island and the Mekhitarist Monastery where the sword was discovered.
 (Centpacrr / CC BY-SA 3.0 )

 Now recognized as the most important site of the Armenian diaspora , communities of Armenians outside Armenia where they are considered an indigenous population , the monastery holds 3,000 Armenian manuscripts representing the third largest collection in the world.
 The monastery also contains a large collection of books, journals, and artifacts, and it was in this collection that Dr. Vittoria Dall ’Armellina, of the Ca’ Foscari University of Venice , discovered the deeply-ancient sword in a cabinet of medieval artifacts.